eventide-project/docs/user-guide/projections.md

 The entity projection applies one event to one entity.
 To apply multiple events to an entity, the projection is invoked once for each event in sequence.

-When an entity is "retrieved", it's the events that are retrieved, and then fed one-by-one in the order that they were written and applied to the entity via a projection.
+When an entity is "retrieved" from the [message store](./message-store), it's the events that are retrieved, and then fed one-by-one in the order that they were written and applied to the entity via a projection.

 <div class="note custom-block">
   <p>
     Note: Events should be applied in the same order that they were recorded.
-This preserves the inherent temporal dependency between events, and allows the projection to reconstruct the state of the entity correctly.
+This preserves any inherent order of operations of events, and allows the projection to reconstruct the state of the entity correctly.
   </p>
 </div>